 sRefreshToken: This is the session's refresh token which is used to get a new access (and refresh token) when the existing access token expires.

-sIdRefreshToken: Used to detect if a session is alive on the frontend.
+sIdRefreshToken: Used to detect if a session is alive.